-The origins of the Authority's current capital expansion program can be traced back to late fiscal year 1995 and early 1996, at which point, the Authority undertook a significant and comprehensive strategic planning effort which, among other outputs, produced a long-term market plan and corresponding capital infrastructure program.
+The Authority's current capital expansion program can be traced back to most recent Strategic Plan completed in 2015 when the Authority undertook a significant and comprehensive strategic planning effort which, among other outputs, produced a long-term market plan and corresponding capital infrastructure program.
 This program was based on a number of motivating factors including the need to address an aging infrastructure system, seek and secure new business development opportunities, and explore general economic growth opportunities.
 In keeping with the established planning process, the Authority continually updates its strategic business plan along with long-range market, financial, and corresponding capital infrastructure plans.
 Terminal improvements and equipment needs are identified and programmed to meet anticipated market growth requirements.
-Market growth expectations are adjusted for both long-term as well as short-term economic impacts associated with disruptions such as recessions.
+Market growth expectations are adjusted for both long-term as well as short-term economic impacts and supply chain developments.
 These expenditures are focused on the expansion or otherwise maintenance of the existing deep-water marine terminals in Wilmington and Morehead City and include acquisitions of equipment and the rehabilitation of existing facilities and infrastructure.

-Since late fiscal year 2005 the Authority has assertively worked to rehabilitate or otherwise expand its facilities, investing approximately \$221.5 million in equipment and infrastructure.
+Since late fiscal year 2005 the Authority has assertively worked to rehabilitate or otherwise expand its facilities, investing approximately \$256.4 million in equipment and infrastructure.
 Highlights of these expenditures include the acquisition of new container cranes and construction of a new warehouse facility.
-As previously mentioned, during the current fiscal year, the Authority received \$35 million in appropriations from the State of North Carolina to fund infrastructure improvements and expansion.
-The Authority undertook a large project to expand the turning basin in the mouth of the Cape Fear River to allow access of the postpanamax larger sized vessels.
-The Authority is on schedule to have that project complete by late August 2016.
+As previously mentioned, during the current fiscal year, the Authority received a second allotment of \$35.0 million in appropriations from the State of North Carolina to fund infrastructure improvements and expansion.

-During the fiscal year \$2.9 million was transferred out of construction in progress and computer software in development to depreciable capital assets, related mostly to enhancing our aging infrastructure system and updating Information Technology systems.
-The following graph summarizes recent capital investment and related debt issuance.
+During the fiscal year \$32.4 million was transferred out of construction in progress and computer software in development to depreciable capital assets, related mostly to enhancing the Authority's aging infrastructure system and updating information technology systems.
+Refer to Note 5 for additional information regarding the Authority's capital assets.
+The following graph summarizes recent and planned capital investment.

-Investment in Capital Assets and Related Debt
+Investment in Capital Assets

-Capital investment for the upcoming fiscal year is anticipated to increase significantly in projects related to berth structure improvement and rail infrastructure, and is projected at approximately \$47 million.
+Capital investment for the upcoming fiscal year is anticipated to increase significantly in projects related to berth structure improvement and cranes/equipment, and is projected at approximately \$78 million.
 Funding for these expenditures will be accomplished, as in recent years, by a combination of state and federal grants, private capital, reserves, and internal cash flows.
-In addition, the State of North Carolina has budgeted another \$35 million in appropriation to the Authority for fiscal year 2017.
-Further details on the capital improvement program can be found in the Authority's 2017 Capital Budget document.
-A copy of this document can be obtained by contacting the Authority's Finance Office at (910) 343-6201.
-The following graphs provide a breakdown of planned fiscal year 2017 expenditures by category as well as anticipated funding by sources.
+In addition, the State of North Carolina has budgeted another \$45 million in capital appropriations to the Authority for fiscal year 2018.
+Further details on the capital improvement program can be found in the Authority's 2018 Capital Budget document.
+The following graphs provide a breakdown of planned fiscal year 2018 expenditures by category as well as anticipated funding by sources.